NZR/DS-BOK/content/5_chapter/chapter5.md

 As always, it is preferable to have consent documents.
 If consent documents are used, the student can keep a copy of the document and present them to the university Ethic's review team.

-If no consent documents documents are used, then the student must ensure that the participants are "sufficiently" informed that a _public_ master thesis will be written and that some of the information given during those session will be reported on, and shared in the MSc thesis.
+If no consent documents documents are used, then it is assumed that the content of the MSc thesis - which is likely going to be public and must be reviewed by the bank, does not jeopardize their relationship of the bank with its customers/partners.
 In any case, the information given by participants to the bank, and thus to the master student, will fall under pre-existing agreement such as NDAs or other bank/customer relationship agreement.
+Documents indicating that the student is aware of such constrains can be provided to the ethics team.

 ### Privacy and legal aspects